Reverse Overview

 When

-, sol-azy tries to:- Interpret the referenced memory slice
+LD_DW_IMMinstructions referenceMM_RODATA, sol-azy tries to:- Interpret the referenced memory slice

 - Associate it with a

-defining its length - Format the result as a printable string (e.g.,
+MOV64_IMMorMOV32_IMMdefining its length - Format the result as a printable string (e.g.,

-b"hello world"
+b"hello world")

 -